Nissan Forums | Infiniti Forums NICOclub staff, History and Advertising eMail NICOclub Webmaster Advertising on NICOclub Nissan forums

 More developements!
 I'm stoked.
 My clutch cover housing came today.
 I didn't get to mess with the transmission much though.
 I started a timing chain/tensioners job on an 04 Maxima at 10:00 this morning, and if anyone on here has ever done one of those, you know how much of a pain that is.
 In any case, I was done by 5:00 and still had a little in me to play with the sentra. (which kinda lets me know, even though Im only 28, thats a long shot from 18, when t-chains only took 4 hours to do!).

 So, here's where I'm at.
-I bolted the transaxle housing to the clutch cover housing with no internals in it to check fitment into the car.
+I bolted the transmission housing to the clutch cover housing with no internals in it to check fitment into the car.
 Two things amazed me.
-One, that my paint job of the transaxle housing matched the stock alluminum color of the clutch cover housing, and two, that the transmission will fit without modification to the frame rails.
+One, that my paint job of the transmission housing matched the stock alluminum color of the clutch cover housing, and two, that the transmission will fit without modification to the frame rails.
 The down side is the drivers axle is going to be short, very short, so we will have to see about a combination...and if needed, I will have custom axles made.

 The differences in housings are this: